Mmorami/LATEX_Scientific_Paper_Template/README.md

 \singfig{}{}{}{}{} # a short way to present a display picture.
 The input parameters are: image_name, placement, height, width, caption.
 The label is set as fig:image_name.
 \doublefig{}{}{}{}{}{}{}{} # a short way to present 2 figures next to each other.
 The input parameters are: placement of duo, minipage width, first image_name, width within minipage for first image, caption of first image, second image_name, width within minipage for second image, caption of second image.
 The labels are set as the image names fig:first/second image_name
 ```
+All of the above commands are defined in the 'main.TEX' relatively at the top.
+Note that some of the commands are commented by default.
+To use them Ctrl+F for the desired functionality and make sure to uncomment.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.